Business Debt Crossover Risk in Lending Assessment

 Is personal property securing business debt?

-Exposure size
+Exposure Size

 How large is the business debt relative to personal income and assets?